barbarer/py4e-int/_sources/files/csv-file-group.rst

 One way that we exchange data is by storing it in comma-separated value (CSV) files.
 These files have values separated by a symbol, which is often a comma.
 Each row in the file contains the same type of data.

-Look at the data in the file below.
+Look at the data in the file below by clicking on the "Show" button.
 It has a date in day-month-year followed by the opening value, high, low, and closing value.
 The first line is "3-Dec-01,9848.93,10220.78,9651.87,10021.57".